Vanessa Bell: Art

 Bell's paintings include Studland Beach (1912), The Tub (1918), Interior with Two Women (1932), and portraits of her sister Virginia Woolf (three in 1912), Aldous Huxley (1929–1930) and David Garnett (1916).
 Bell also worked with Duncan Grant to create murals for Berwick Church in Sussex (1940–42).

 In 1932, Bell and Grant were commissioned to produce a dinner service for Kenneth Clark.
 With oversight from Kenneth's wife Jane Clark, they produced the Famous Women Dinner Service: 50 plates painted with portraits of notable women throughout history.
-The collection eventually passed on to a private collector, and passed out of public view until 2017.
+The collection eventually entered the hands of a private collector, and passed out of public view until 2017.
 The full collection was exhibited in London in early 2018.